nodejs/node/deps/openssl/openssl/INSTALL.md

     $ nmake install

-The easiest way to elevate the Command Prompt is to press and hold down the both the `<CTRL>` and `<SHIFT>` key while clicking the menu item in the task menu.
+The easiest way to elevate the Command Prompt is to press and hold down both the `<CTRL>` and `<SHIFT>` keys while clicking the menu item in the task menu.

 The default installation location is